 “We want more people to do freestyle,” Josiah grins.
 “It is an awesome discipline, and really under-appreciated, especially in the US, because most people don’t understand it.
 They think you have to fly a certain way, but that style they picture is often very outdated.
 We have a different vision for freestyle and how we like to flow; to take what is being done in the tunnel and how people are using their bodies to move efficiently in the wind.
 Pointed toes, for example — that’s doesn’t do much for efficient flying.
 The layout body position, however, is very efficient.”

 In just a few days, Jason and Josiah head to Nationals in Chicago.
 From there, it’s on to the Gold Coast in Australia, competing at the World Championships as USA Team 2.
-It’s a first visit to Oz for both, and it’s going to be a corker.
+It’s the first visit to Oz for both, and it’s going to be a corker.

 “Balancing our nine-to-five jobs with skydiving has been a challenge.
 Some members of the US Team work within the sport, giving them added flexibility for such an important competition,” Jason laughs.
 “We are weekend warriors.”

 “We are using up all our vacation days for this world meet,” Josiah adds.
-“We will get there one day before opening ceremonies, two days before competition.
+“We will get there one day before opening ceremonies, two days before competition.”

 “Freestyle is cool in one aspect,” Jason muses, “because it is very creative and you get to come up with stuff — but that can also be mentally draining.
 It can definitely take it out of you in the creative sense.
 Unlike most disciplines where you are turning points, in freestyle you have 45 seconds of unlimited options to fill as best you can.”